-- 1. Complete one year (or the equivalent) of a foreign language (4-6 credit hours). - 2.
+- 1. Complete one year (or the equivalent) of a foreign language - 2.
 Complete an Ozarks Abroad course (3 credit hours). - 3.
 Complete a study or internship abroad of at least five weeks (0-3 credit hours). - 4.
 Complete a course in global awareness from the list below (3 credit hours).